Wilkinator12/MancalaConsoleApp/README.md

 The Mancala Console App

 This is a Console application that simulates the game of Mancala.
 It uses a SQLite database to track players, their number of wins, and active games that they are currently in.
-Games that are active are automatically saved after each turn and can be reloaded after the game is over.
+Games that are active are automatically saved after each turn and can be reloaded when the program restarts.

 Current Features: